 - have held a driving licence for at least three years

 Once registered, an ADI may work for a driving school or become self-employed.
 Some ADIs choose to take additional qualifications so that they can train drivers of large goods vehicles (LGVs), say, or fleet drivers.
 An ADI must also pass special ‘check tests’ at certain intervals.
-These are to satisfy the Registrar that they still meet the DVSA’s standards for ability and fitness to give instruction.
+These are to satisfy the Registrar that they still meet the standards laid down for ability and fitness to give instruction.

 Skill up while serving

 Each Service has its own driving instructors based at the Defence School of Transport, its satellite establishments, single-Service bases and with units – all of them trained and qualified to DVSA standards.
-Some will be on the appropriate register, others may not be.
+Some will already be on the appropriate register, others may not be.
 However, virtually every motor transport pool is able to instruct people to drive the vehicles it manages.
 Thanks to the vast range of vehicles in use in the Armed Forces, there are Service people holding every conceivable licence, not to mention those who have trained them.

 The three tests that you have to take to become an ADI are: